russellromney/dash-access/README.md

 python app.py
 ```

-# Authentication and Authorization/Access Control
+# securing a Dash app

-Authentication is the first step: make sure each user has access to the web application.
+**Authentication** is the first step: making sure each user has logged in before showing
+them any content.

-Next is authorization, which can mean many things: the user is *authorized* to perform
+**Authorization** is next: the user must be *authorized* to perform
-some action; the user is *authorized* to see some content.
+some action or to see some content.
 "Authentication" and "authorization"
-sound too similar, so I will give it a different name: "access control".
+sound too similar, so dash-access uses the term **access control**.

+## key ideas

-dash-access has two main ideas: the **grant** and the **group**.
-Grants are
+dash-access has two main ideas: the **permission** and the **group**.
+- **permission**: allows some **principal** to access some controlled asset
+- **group**: a collection of **permissions**

+The interaction between those two create a few more key terms:
+- **principal**: an entity (user, group)
-permissions - a *relationship* granting some *principal* access to some *permission*.
+- **grant**: giving a principal access to a permission
-Groups are collections of **grants**.
-Groups can be *granted* to other groups.
-Users
-are then added to groups, or granted permissions directly
+- **relationship**: the stored link between the principal and the granted permission
+- **inherits**: a group can be *granted* another group, thus *inheriting* its permissions

+### group inheritance

+Group inheritance allows groups to fullfill the policy, role, and
+group functions of traditional RBAC.
+Most access control problems in Dash
+are simple enough, and most applications small enough, that adding
+the additional levels of policy and role make reasoning more rather than
+less complex.

-A common dash-access pattern is granting permissions to a group and
+A common pattern is granting permissions to a group and
 granting that group to another group to create tiers of access among users.

-Permissions are **blind**, which means that they don't exist outside of being
+### permission blindness

+In dash-access, a permission is **blind**: it doesn't exist outside of
+being granted to a group or user.
+A permission does not need to be
-granted to *principals*.
-A permission is just a string name, and principals
+registered or saved anywhere - it is just a string name.

-are granted permissions with relationships.
-In the example, `level1` and `level2`
+In the example, `level1` and `level2` are arbitrary permission names.
-are arbitrary permission names. `level1` has been granted to the user `test`, but
+`level1` has been granted to the user `test`, but `level2` has
-`level2` has not been granted, so anything requiring it will not be shown to user `test`.
+not been granted, so anything requiring it will not be shown to user `test`.

 Relationships are the secret sauce of `dash_access`: each permission is defined
 as a relationship where a principal is granted a permission of some kind.
 A user-permission